Suzanskiy/Demo-Python-TA/README.md

 # 🚀 SauceDemo Test Automation Project

 ## 📌 Overview
-This is the test assigment task for me to join company spriteCloud and here is the result.
+This is the test implementation of the Python test automaiton framework

 This project automates testing for the [SauceDemo](https://www.saucedemo.com/) e-commerce website using:
 ✅ **Python** – for test scripting